architect/arc.codes/public/primitives/queues.md

 # Queues
 ## Run cloud functions in the background

 Subscribe a Lambda function to an SQS Queue and then asynchronously publish JSON payloads to it.
 SQS automatically polls to receive messages.
-The programming model is identical to SNS but offers different service guarentees and configuration options.
+The programming model is identical to SNS but offers different service guarantees and configuration options.
 In particular, SNS will retry failed invocations twice whereas SQS will retry for 4 days (by default).

 > Read the official [AWS docs on Lambda retry behavior](https://docs.aws.amazon.com/lambda/latest/dg/retries-on-errors.html)